backbone-cord/backbone-cord.github.io/README.md

 About
 -------------------------------

-**backbone.cord.js** is a Backbone library for data binding and a JSX-compatible declarative layout pipeline.
+**backbone.cord.js** is a React/Backbone library for data binding and a JSX-compatible declarative layout pipeline.

 #### Requirements